Hemanth0104/HR_Analytics_PowerBI/README.md

 ### Detailed Summary of HR Analysis Report Findings

+### HR Analysis Report Summary

+This HR analysis report provides detailed insights into employee distribution, job roles, and work experience across different departments:

+- **Employee Distribution**:
-Our HR analysis report provides significant insights into various aspects of employee distribution, job roles, and work experience across different departments.
-The Research & Development (R&D) department had the highest Sum of Employee Count at 961, which was 1,425.40% higher than the Human Resources (HR) department, which had the lowest Sum of Employee Count at 63.
-R&D accounted for a substantial 65.37% of the total Sum of Employee Count, followed by the Sales department with 446 employees.
+  - **Research & Development (R&D)**: Highest Sum of Employee Count at 961, which is 1,425.40% higher than **Human Resources (HR)** with 63.
+R&D accounts for 65.37% of the total Sum of Employee Count, followed by **Sales** with 446.

+- **Gender Distribution**:
+  - **Job Roles**: Males occupy a higher Count of JobRole (882) compared to females (588), making up 60.00% of the total Count of JobRole.

+- **Salary Hikes**:
-Gender distribution in job roles revealed that males occupied a higher Count of JobRole (882) compared to females (588), with males making up 60.00% of the total Count of JobRole.
-The analysis of salary hikes showed that both the values 5 and 1 tied for the highest Count of PercentSalaryHike at 15, with the distribution of PercentSalaryHike counts ranging from 1 to 15 across 37 different YearsAtCompany.
+  - **PercentSalaryHike**: Both values 5 and 1 tied for the highest Count of PercentSalaryHike at 15.
+The distribution of PercentSalaryHike counts ranged from 1 to 15 across 37 different YearsAtCompany.

+- **Work Experience**:
-In terms of work experience, the Manager role had the highest Average of TotalWorkingYears at 24.55, which was 425.15% higher than the Sales Representative role, which had the lowest Average of TotalWorkingYears at 4.67.
-The range of Average of TotalWorkingYears across all 9 JobRoles varied from 4.67 to 24.55.
+  - **Managers**: Highest Average of TotalWorkingYears at 24.55, 425.15% higher than Sales Representatives at 4.67.
+The range of Average of TotalWorkingYears across all 9 JobRoles is from 4.67 to 24.55.

+- **Tenure**:
-The Sales Executive role had the highest Sum of YearsAtCompany at 2444, which was 909.92% higher than the Sales Representative role, which had the lowest Sum of YearsAtCompany at 242.
-There was a positive correlation between the Sum of YearsAtCompany and the total Sum of MonthlyIncome.
-The Sales Executive role showed the most significant divergence between Sum of MonthlyIncome and Sum of YearsAtCompany, with a discrepancy of 2,254,871 in favor of MonthlyIncome.
+  - **Sales Executives**: Highest Sum of YearsAtCompany at 2444, which is 909.92% higher than Sales Representatives at 242.
+There is a positive correlation between the Sum of YearsAtCompany and the total Sum of MonthlyIncome.
+The Sales Executive role shows the most significant divergence between Sum of MonthlyIncome and Sum of YearsAtCompany, with a discrepancy of 2,254,871 in favor of MonthlyIncome.

+- **Overtime**:
-Overtime data indicated that the R&D department had the highest Count of OverTime at 961, followed by Sales at 446 and HR at 63.
-R&D again accounted for 65.37% of the total Count of OverTime.
+  - **R&D**: Highest Count of OverTime at 961, followed by Sales at 446 and HR at 63.
+R&D again accounts for 65.37% of the total Count of OverTime.

-Overall, the findings highlight the dominance of the R&D department in terms of employee count and overtime, significant gender disparity in job roles, and the extensive experience and longer tenure associated with managerial roles.
-The positive correlation between tenure and monthly income suggests that longer tenure is rewarded with higher income.
-These insights can inform workforce planning, diversity initiatives, and compensation strategies.
+### Key Insights
+- **R&D Dominance**: Significant in employee count and overtime.
+- **Gender Disparity**: Noticeable in job roles, with males occupying more roles.
+- **Experience and Tenure**: Managerial roles are associated with extensive experience and longer tenure.
+- **Tenure-Compensation Correlation**: Longer tenure is rewarded with higher income.

+These findings can inform workforce planning, diversity initiatives, and compensation strategies.